totaldebug/atomic-calendar-revive/README.md

+# BREAKING CHANGES WITH v2.0.0

+Please be aware that if you are upgrading form a version prior to 2.0.0 you will most likely need to update your configuration

 # Atomic Calendar Revive

 An advanced calendar card for Home Assistant with Lovelace. (fixed to work with HA v106+)

 **If you already have Atomic Calendar Revive installed, please check the Releases Change Log before upgrading, there have been some breaking changes since I took on this development.**